Plavit/FashionEncoder/docs/UserDocumentation.md

         --filter-size 64 \
         --batch-size 16
     ```
-    > Make sure that you change the `category_dim` to math the `hidden_size` when using multiplication or addition for category embedding
+    > Make sure that you change the `category_dim` to match the `hidden_size` when using multiplication or addition for category embedding

 3. __Debug the model__
 To show a trace of a model, you can use an arbitrary set of parameters and set the `mode` to debug: